 Only run mature jobs that have consistently been running during manned hours and start with your noncritical jobs.
 Avoid jobs with difficult coolant aiming and never run new code during lights out.

 Use manned hours for shorter jobs requiring changeovers.
 Perform quality checks, measurements, and inspections, which didn’t occur overnight.
-Use the daytime to set up for unmanned hours and invest in simple and repeatable quick change setups so operators are not rushed through the setup process.5.
-Perform preventative maintenance
+Use the daytime to set up for unmanned hours and invest in simple and repeatable quick change setups so operators are not rushed through the setup process.

 Keep a log for every machine that includes the necessary preventative maintenance tasks and encourage operators to note any issues or malfunctions they encounter.
 Regularly inspect machines, fix any issues, and keep tools sharp.
-Designate a person for each machine to take responsibility for the machine maintenance and address any issues noted in the log.6.
-Coolant management
+Designate a person for each machine to take responsibility for the machine maintenance and address any issues noted in the log.

 Closely manage coolant and lubrication systems.
-Best practices for your coolant management include checking and cleaning filters, tracking concentration levels, looking for any signs of bacterial growth, and monitoring pH balance daily.7.
-Apply automation
+Best practices for your coolant management include checking and cleaning filters, tracking concentration levels, looking for any signs of bacterial growth, and monitoring pH balance daily.

 In machine shops, automation tools and robots can load materials, unload, wash, dry, and package parts, or even perform quality inspections using vision systems.
 Automation allows machines to continue to run during lights out to optimize production.
 Additionally, automation takes away mundane, repetitive tasks from the operators, which enables them to focus their time on critical jobs during manned hours.

 Running lights out can increase a shop’s productivity and profit, but with every reward, there is risk.
-Use these 7 tips to set your shop up to be successful with lights our operations.
+Use these seven tips to set your shop up to be successful with lights our operations.